megamaddu/.vim/README.md

 Colors
 ----
-Includes [Lucius](https://github.com/spicydonuts/lucius), if you'd like to use it for your terminal as well.
+Old version: Includes [Lucius](https://github.com/spicydonuts/lucius), if you'd like to use it for your terminal as well.
 My fork just adds OS X Terminal profiles (iTerm2 is very laggy in my experience).
+I now use Solarized Dark by default, though both colorschemes are good.

 Thanks